vulkenree/Machine-Learning-Projects/bank_deposit_prediction/README.md

 ## Problem Description
 **Overview**: In this exercise, my goal is to predict the outcome of a Marketing bank products over telephone using different classifiers.
 Goal is to compare the performance of different popular classifiers, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines their hyper parameters and additional techniaues we could use to optimize for certin desired outcomes.

+## Exploratory Data Analysis
+Please refer to [this](eda-report.html) generated using the sweetviz python library.

 ## Summary
 Based on the f1 scores Decision Tree produced the best model.